Exotic t-structures and actions of quantum affine algebras: Preliminaries

 The convolution of $(A_\bullet, d)$ is any object $B$ such that there exist \begin{enumerate} \item objects $A_0 = B_0, B_1, \dotsc, B_n = B$ and \item morphism $f_i\colon A_{i}[-i] \to B_{i-1}$, $g_i\colon B_{i-1} \to B_{i}$ and $h_i\colon B_i \to A_i[-i+1]$ (with $h_0 = \id[1]$) \end{enumerate} such that

 is a distinguished triangle for each $i$ and $h_{i-1} \circ f_i = d_i$.
 Note that in general convolutions may not exist and they may not be unique.
-But under some reasonable conditions they both exist and are unique, c.f.~\cite[Proposition~8.3]{CK1}.
+But under some reasonable conditions they both exist and are unique, cf.~\cite[Proposition~8.3]{CK1}.

 As a particular case one finds that the convolution of a two term complex $[A \xrightarrow{f} B]$ with $B$ in degree zero is just $\Cone(f)$.
 On the other hand, if the $A_i$ belong to the heart of a t-structure then the convolution is unique and isomorphic (in the derived category) to the class of the complex